Ubikitina/datahack-cloud/README.md

-# Datahack exercise: AWS Advertisement Website Backend
+# AWS Advertisement Website Backend

 The objective of this project is to design and implement the backend of an advertisement website using AWS and Serverless.
 This project has been developed as part of the Data Architecture and Engineering master's program at Datahack.